 The simplicity of using Flora belies its deep feature set, and the inclusion of certification functionality out of the box makes this a good choice for those wanting to offer certification incentives as part of their business model.
 To try out the Flora LMS, sign up for the demo here.

-Starts from $3.50 per active user per month for up to 50 users.
+Starts from $37 per 30 active users per month (billed annually).

 Thinkific is an online training platform with a focus on providing a great course building process that allows online courses to be built quickly without coding or technical considerations.
 You get a training market webpage that you can easily customize by choosing a theme and adjusting every element to match your brand.
 For larger training organizations, there is support for multiple users and selling to businesses via a B2B model.